BOARD OF DIRECTORS

 Matt Landrock is on the ISSE (Information Security Solutions for Europe) Industrial Technical Programme Board.

-Prior to joining Cryptomathic Matt Landrock founded and managed an IT supplier company focussing on retail markets and distribution channels.
+Prior to joining Cryptomathic Matt Landrock founded and managed an IT supplier company focusing on retail markets and distribution channels.

 Matt holds a B.Sc. in Computer Science from the University of Aarhus and an MBA from the Rotman School of Economics at the University of Toronto.